National Federation of Independent Business

 Nashville, United States

-Climate Lobbying Overview: The National Federation of Independent Business (NFIB) is highly engaged on climate policy, with consistently oppositional positions.
+Climate Policy Engagement Overview: The National Federation of Independent Business (NFIB) is highly engaged on climate policy, with consistently oppositional positions.
 NFIB has an advocacy presence in all 50 states and Washington, D.C., and engages most frequently with policy relating to the energy transition and greenhouse gas regulation.
 While NFIB makes its climate policy positions clear, the organization provides no disclosure on its own membership.

 Top-line Messaging on Climate Policy: NFIB does not provide any details on its acceptance of climate science, support for global emissions reductions in line with IPCC recommendations, or its position on U.S. participation in the Paris Agreement.
 NFIB has stated general opposition to both the Build Back Better Act and the Inflation Reduction Act, each of which contained provisions to address climate change.
 Evidence of NFIB’s engagement with specific climate policy issues conveys consistent deregulatory positions and advocacy for limitations on environmental considerations in the policymaking process.